 "First-class cross-examination skills" and "Extremely personable" - Legal 500 2014

-Peter Edwards has a thriving appellate practice in employment and industrial relations matters.
-He was recently involved in Transocean International Resources v Craig in the Supreme Court, the final stage of the Offshore Workers, Working Time Regulation litigation. - Chambers UK 2013
+Has a thriving appellate practice in employment and industrial relations matters.
+He was recently involved in Transocean International Resources v Craig in the Supreme Court, the final stage of the Offshore Workers, Working Time Regulation litigation. - Employment, Chambers UK 2013

-Peter Edwards is a go-to junior for trade union work and has "done a huge amount of brilliant work in this area."
-He represented Unite in a number of the actions brought by, and against, British Airways arising out of the highly publicised industrial action by cabin crew members. - Chambers UK 2012
+A go-to junior for trade union work and has "done a huge amount of brilliant work in this area."
+He represented Unite in a number of the actions brought by, and against, British Airways arising out of the highly publicised industrial action by cabin crew members. - Employment, Chambers UK 2012

 "A very persuasive negotiator" - Legal 500 2012